- Jan 13, 2026

 Over time, something important became visible.
 The activities taking place here — by, for, and with seniors — were organically supporting ageing well within a community

-The Seniors Action for Greater Empowerment (SAGE) project by the NUS Saw Swee Hock School of Public Health noticed this too.
-They invited leaders and seniors connected to the Goodman Community Farm to embark on a participatory action research (community research) journey together.
+The Seniors Action for Greater Empowerment (SAGE) project by the NUS Saw Swee Hock School of Public Health noticed this too and invited leaders and seniors connected to the Goodman Community Farm to embark on a participatory action research (community research) journey together.

-After a year of community research using methods such as asset mapping, photo-voice, participatory dialogues and future mapping exercises our community researchers from the Goodman Community Farm are ready to present observations, insights and solutions not through a report but through the Living A Good Life Community Museum.
+After a year of community research using methods such as asset mapping, photo-voice, participatory dialogues, workshop engagements and future mapping exercises our community researchers from the Goodman Community Farm are ready to present observations, insights and solutions not through a report but through the Living A Good Life Community Museum.

 About the Living The Good Life Community Museum

-How can permaculture spaces like The Goodman Community Farm foster community connection & health through food with seniors in our neighbourhood?
+How can permaculture spaces like The Goodman Community Farm foster community connection & health through food, nature and art with seniors in our neighbourhood?

-The Kinship Collective which aims to bring seniors and allies together to foster a healthy, hands-on, senior-led and community-powered neighbourhood food system
+Kinship Collective brings seniors and allies together to foster a healthy, hands-on, and community-powered neighbourhood food system.

 - recipes from seniors and